valapm/vala-blog/content/posts/fixmath.md

 ## How big are the Scripts?

 The exponential function is smallest with only **8kb**.
 The logarithm comes in with **17kb** while root and pow require **25kb** each as they are using `exp` and `log`.
-At 50 sats per kilobyte as currently offered by Taal, running the root or pow functions would set you back around 6/100 of a cent.
+With 10 sats per kilobyte as currently recommended by Gorillapool (they accept 1 sat / kilobyte), running the root or pow functions would set you back about 1/100 of a cent.
+For comparison, calculating the natural logarithm on Ethereum requires [at least 585 gas](https://xn--2-umb.com/22/exp-ln/index.html), coming up to 1 cent at current gas costs.
+100x cheaper then Ethereum!

 ## Vala